SoftBank Group: 2010–2016 acquisitions

 In July 2015, SoftBank announced the renaming of the company from SoftBank Corp to SoftBank Group Corp.
 Meanwhile, SoftBank Mobile was renamed to SoftBank Corp, the now-former name of the company as a whole.
 On 16 February 2016, SoftBank announced they would repurchase a record 14.2% of shares, valued at $4.4bn, to boost investor confidence.
 On 31 March 2016, they announced they would sell shares worth $7.9 billion of their stake in Alibaba Group.
 On 21 June 2016, SoftBank sold its 84% stake in Supercell for a reported US$7.3 billion to Tencent.
 On 3 June 2016, Softbank agreed to sell most of its stake in GungHo Online Entertainment (approximately 23.47%) for about $685 million, ending Softbank's majority ownership.
 The offer was completed by 22 June.

 In June 2016, Nikesh Arora stepped down amidst pressure from investors.
 Board member Ron Fisher and Baer Capital Partners founder Alok Sama undertook Arora's overseas investment duties.
-One month later, Son announced the company's largest deal ever to buy British chip designer ARM Holdings for more than US$32 billion.
+One month later, Son announced the company's largest deal ever to buy British chip designer Arm Holdings for more than US$32 billion.
 This acquisition was completed on 5 September 2016.

-On 6 December 2016, after meeting with US President-elect Donald Trump, chief executive Masayoshi Son announced SoftBank would be investing US$50 billion in the United States toward businesses creating 50,000 new jobs.
+On 6 December 2016, after meeting with the then United States President-elect Donald Trump, chief executive Masayoshi Son announced SoftBank would be investing US$50 billion in the United States toward businesses creating 50,000 new jobs.

 2017–2018

 On 30 January 2017, the Wall Street Journal wrote that SoftBank Group was "weighing an investment of well over $1 billion in shared-office space company WeWork, in what could be among the first deals from its new $100 billion technology fund."
 On 20 March, SoftBank bought a $300m stake in WeWork.
 On 14 February 2017, SoftBank Group agreed to buy Fortress Investment Group LLC for $3.3 billion.
 In February 2017, it was announced that Social Finance Inc. was close to raising $500 million from an investor group led by Silver Lake, including Softbank.
 On 28 March 2017, the Wall Street Journal reported that SoftBank Group Corporation had approached Didi Chuxing Technology Co. about investing $6 billion to help the ride-hailing firm expand in self-driving car technologies, with the bulk of the money to come from SoftBank's planned $100 billion Vision Fund.

 On 18 May 2017, it was reported that Softbank had completed its single largest investment in India to date, investing $1.4 billion in Paytm.
-At the time, Softbank was also working on a takeover of Flipkart's Snapdeal.
+At the time, Softbank was also working on a takeover of Snapdeal by Flipkart.
 On 10 August 2017, Softbank invested $2.5 billion in Flipkart.